pvand/Motorstate_detection_and_metrics/README.md

 This flowchart shows the general pipeline:

 1. **Motorstate Detection**: Identifies squats, straight walking, transfers, and turning events from motion capture data.
-2. **Matching Segments**: Matches motorstates segments and computes agreement metrics: precision, recall, F1 score, and the proportion of temporal overlap for each matched segment
+2. **Matching Segments**: Matches motorstates segments and computes agreement metrics: precision, recall, F1 score, and temporal overlap.
 3. **ICC optimization**: Uses a cost-iterative approach to find the best ICC for a range of head and pelvis thresholds.
 4. **Metric Computation**: Once motor states are detected, the algorithms compute mobility metrics within that motorstate.